-I promise you will be astounded by the warmth of this double layer beanie and the possum merino creates a softness that makes it an absolute pleasure to wear.
+We promise you will be astounded by the warmth of this gorgeous double layer beanie and the possum merino creates a softness that makes it an absolute pleasure to wear.

-53% Merino, 40% Possum Fur, 7% Nylon (see information below on environmental/sustainable issues regarding eco-friendly possum fur.)
+53% Merino, 40% Possum Fur, 7% Silk (see information below on environmental/sustainable issues regarding eco-friendly possum fur.)

 Information on Noble Wilde use of Possum Merino Mix